 *subject to meeting GPA requirements and subject selection

-Study a relevant 3 year undergraduate degree from a recognised higher education provider.
+Option two: Study a relevant 3 year undergraduate degree from a recognised higher education provider.
 UniSA offers:

 On successful completion of your undergraduate degree, you will need to apply via SATAC and enrol in the following postgraduate program in teaching with UniSA: